 Encouraged by high-profile empirical cases from Enron to Volkswagen, organization theorists have increasingly been looking at the phenomenon of organizational misconduct, or the violation of laws, norms and rules by organizations (Pozner, 2008).
-Within this body of research, many argue that organizational misconduct is socially constructed (Greve et al., 2010).
-The line between what is right and wrong is blurry and can be manipulated by both audiences and perpetrators (Palmer, 2012, 2013).
-A pivotal triggering event for the social construction of misconduct is the accusation of misconduct, through which behaviour is identified as wrongful and is exposed to audience scrutiny.
+Within this body of research, many argue that organizational misconduct is socially constructed (Greve et al.,

+2010).
+The line between what is right and wrong is blurry and can be manipulated by both audiences and perpetrators (Palmer, 2012; 2013).
+A pivotal triggering event for the social construction of misconduct is the accusation of misconduct, through which behavior is identified as wrongful and is exposed to audience scrutiny.

 The social construction of misconduct after an accusation is the result of an interaction between organizations and audiences (Clemente & Gabbioneta, 2017).
 This interaction relies on a range of discursive practices (MacLean, 2008).
 Discourses are central to this process of social construction because, as mentioned, we assume that morality is itself discursively constructed (Shadnam & Lawrence, 2011), as is responsibility (Crocker et al., 1991; Jacquart & Antonakis, 2015).
-However, most of the research on the social construction of misconduct has focused on the role of external audiences rather than on the discourses produced by the accused organization itself (Clemente & Gabbioneta, 2017; Dewan & Jensen, 2019; Roulet, 2019).
+However, most of the research on the social construction of misconduct has focused on the role of external audiences rather than on the discourses produced by the accused organization itself (Clemente & Gabbioneta, 2017; Dewan and Jensen, 2019; Roulet, 2019).
 We therefore have limited knowledge of how accused organizations and their members discursively react to accusations of misconduct.

-Some indications of this can be found in the literature on crisis communication (Bundy, Pfarrer, Short, & Coombs, 2017), particularly situated crisis communication theory (Coombs & Holladay, 2002).
-Organizations deal with accusations of misconduct through crisis communication (Bundy & Pfarrer, 2015; Coombs, 2007b).
-When such accusations emerge, audiences often consider the crisis to have been avoidable, resulting in significant reputational threat for the organization (Coombs & Holladay, 2006).
+Some indications of this can be found in the literature on crisis communication (Bundy et al., 2017), particularly situated crisis communication theory (Coombs & Holladay, 2002).
+Organizations deal with accusations of misconduct through crisis communication (Coombs, 2007b; Bundy & Pfarrer, 2015).
+When such accusations emerge, audiences oftentimes consider the crisis to have been avoidable, resulting in significant reputational threat for the organization (Coombs & Holladay, 2006).
 Because of this threat, the organization will engage in discursive strategies, particularly scapegoating, to shift the blame (Coombs, 2007a).
 Organizational members also suffer adverse outcomes (Pozner & Harris, 2016) when they are associated with misbehaving organizations (Wiesenfeld et al., 2008).
-Therefore, organizations and their members will attempt to avoid and deflect blame to avoid incurring social penalties.
+Therefore, organizations and their members will both attempt to avoid and deflect blame to avoid incurring social penalties.
 However, the literatures on crisis communication and organizational misconduct have both ignored the discursive strategies of organizational members and how they interact with organizational strategies to shift blame.
 When organizations are accused of misconduct, crises can trigger blaming processes between organizational members (Gephart, 1993).
 We build on the crisis communication literature (Coombs, 2007a, 2007b) to develop a discursive perspective of organizational misconduct which can integrate the discursive reactions of both organizations and their members.

-Because adverse outcomes trigger mechanisms of causal search (Weiner, 1986; Wong & Weiner, 1981), crisis communication theorists argue that, in the aftermath of misconduct, organizations will try to shift responsibility to avoid reputational penalties (Coombs & Holladay, 2002).
-Major crises tend to generate sensemaking processes (Bail, 2015; Boudes & Laroche, 2009).
+Because adverse outcomes trigger mechanisms of causal search (Wong & Weiner, 1981; Weiner, 1986), crisis communication theorists argue that, in the aftermath of misconduct, organizations will try to shift responsibility to avoid reputational penalties (Coombs & Holladay, 2002).
+Major crises tend to generate sensemaking processes (Boudes and Laroche, 2009; Bail, 2015).
 Under such conditions, there may be a need to attribute blame for misconduct to find a satisfactory explanation for it and to hold actors responsible (Bucher, 1957), particularly as it is almost impossible for organizations to avoid being held responsible because misconduct is by nature deliberate (Coombs & Holladay, 2002).
 Consequently, crises due to misconduct are commonly managed by communicating and producing discourses to attribute responsibility (Coombs, 2007a).
-The purpose of these discursive reactions is defence (Ashforth & Lee, 1990).
+The purpose of these discursive reactions is defense (Ashforth & Lee, 1990).
 We next define the conceptual pillars of our discursive perspective of organizational misconduct.

-The emergence of a discursive space to make sense of an accusation of misconduct
+The Emergence of a Discursive Space to Make Sense of an Accusation of Misconduct